andre1melo/rye-bakery/README.md

 # Rye Bakery React Native App

-## Rye Bakery's React Native App lets you to create a login which allows you to set newsletter preferences and browse the current update menu that if fetched via API.
+## Rye Bakery's React Native App lets you create a login which allows you to set newsletter preferences and browse the current updated menu that is fetched via API.

 Usage
 - Open the link https://snack.expo.dev/@andre1melo/rye-bakery?platform=ios (iOS is preset)